alec-flowers/visual_intelligence/README.md

 There are defaults set for every argument, so it aligns with the rest of our pipeline.

 ### The good - bad pose classification
+TODO

 ### The pose correction
 We have developed three approaches to correct a misclassified image.
+Here we describe how to run them with our code base.
 #### The Learned Angle Distribution correction
+TODO
 #### The Nearest Neighbour correction
+TODO

 #### The Generative cLimbGAN correction
 To train our cLimbGAN or resume training of your current version of the model,